 Are you someone who cleverly "stuffs your feelings?"
 It's more common than you might think.
 We get media messages every day that tell us that we're supposed to always be happy, even perky – and if you aren't – then there must be something wrong with you.
 Not only is this not true, but it drives me crazy!
 Our feelings are the very thing that separate us from all other species, but we're told not to feel them, let alone experience them.
-When we ignore our feelings – particularly people who are in stressful situations like caregivers – eventually our bodies scream at us.
+When we ignore our feelings – particularly people who are in stressful situations like caregivers – eventually our mind and body burns out.

 Many of us have been taught to stuff our feelings—to ignore them, to just "buck up."
 When you do this, especially if you are in a traditional caregiving role, you are in trouble.
-We need to embrace our negative feelings and I encourage you to do the same.
-They show up for a reason.
-They are yelling at you because you've ignored them.
-Honor your negative feelings just like you honor moments of joy.
+We need to embrace our negative feelings.
+They show up randomly for a reason; They are yelling at you because you've ignored them.
+Honor these emotions just like you honor moments of joy and excitement.
 Sadness, anger, resentment, frustration, and even depression are all part and parcel of life and especially the caregiving experience.

-These might sound ridiculous, but you will feel better afterward.
+These might sound ridiculous, but I promise you will feel better afterward.

-- Sit in your car and scream at the top of your lungs with windows closed.
-Just scream.
+- Sit in your car and scream at the top of your lungs with the windows up.
+Just let it all out.

 - Go for a run or take a kickboxing class.
 This helps release the tension.

 - Go to the beach and kick sand or pound the water.